astropy/specutils/docs/installation.rst

 Installing from source
 ----------------------
-You may also clone the repository directory somewhere on your local machine and install from there.
+Go ahead and clone the repository somewhere on your system, and install locally using ``pip``.

 .. note::